 - Awe can counteract dangerous chronic inflammation.
-Jennifer Stellar from Berkeley lab recently documented of all the positive emotions we experience, only awe predicted reduced levels of an inflammatory messenger system in the human body called cytokines.
+Jennifer Stellar from Berkeley lab recently documented that of all the positive emotions we experience, only awe predicted reduced levels of an inflammatory messenger system in the human body called cytokines.

 - Shiota and Keltner found in a separate study that those who regularly found awe scored more on openness to experience and extroversion in the Big Five personality scale.

 Since the days of early human history, awe has kept its promise of holding us arrested for a few minutes out of our ordinary lives.
 Awe remains to serve us to see the extraordinary within the ordinary.

 Dacher Keltner says,

 That awe, wonder and beauty promote healthier levels of cytokines suggests that the things we do to experience these emotions – a walk in nature, losing oneself in music, beholding art – have a direct influence upon (our) health and life expectancy.

-So, get out into nature, or visit a museum, or hear some beautiful music, or take a little time to marvel at the wonder around us that is life.
+So, get out into nature, visit a museum, hear some beautiful music, or take a little time to marvel at the wonder around us that is life.
 Give yourself a chance to truly feel what awe means.
 Let the little-known power of awe make you a better human being.